 Plenty of those who have received a diagnosis do have support people rallying around them and Cancer Support WA opens its arms equally to them.

 “We know there is a ripple effect when someone has a diagnosis so we help people affected by cancer and that includes people who have had a diagnosis, their partners, support people, extended family and even the wider community,” Chandrika explains.
 “Often the partners or family are suffering as much, if not more, than the person with the diagnosis.
-Our counseling, support groups, wellness activities and courses are available to them as well so they can fill their own cups so they have more to give the people that they’re supporting.”
+Our counselling, support groups, wellness activities and courses are available to them as well so they can fill their own cups so they have more to give the people that they’re supporting.”

 As scientific evidence grows to support the Cancer Support WA programs, the charity has come together with hospital-based group SolarisCare Foundation who believe in ‘bringing humanity to healthcare’ to further provide cancer patients and loved ones the best of both conventional and complementary therapies.